kafousis/spring-android-crud/README.md

 - Update existing book
 - Delete existing book

-After running Books REST API you have to change the BASE_URL constant at [RestClient class](https://github.com/kafousis/spring-android-crud/blob/main/app/src/main/java/com/springcrud/android/rest/RestClient.java) according to the IP and Port you used to run it.

-> If you run the Books REST API locally in your computer, be aware that the Android device should be in the same network.
+> In order for the application to be able to reach the Books REST API, the BASE_URL constant at [RestClient class](https://github.com/kafousis/spring-android-crud/blob/main/app/src/main/java/com/springcrud/android/rest/RestClient.java) should be changed according to the appropriate IP and port.
+Also, be aware that if the Books REST API runs locally on your computer, the Android device should be in the same network.

 ## Software Stack
 - Gradle